Kia ora to the Kia Ora Tai Chi team

 Tertiary qualifications:

-Jocelyn also teaches restorative and mindful journaling to help people manage and relieve stress.
-When combined with calming, meditative breathing (qigong and reiki) and the mind/body connection of tai chi, journaling becomes even more restorative.
-The tai chi and qigong releases tension in both mind and body enabling people to focus more easily and more clearly during the journaling process on changes they can make to further reduce stress in their lives.
+Jocelyn also teaches restorative, nature journaling and mindfulness-based art therapy to help people manage and relieve stress.
+When combined with calming, meditative breathing (qigong and reiki) and the mind/body connection of tai chi, journaling and creativity becomes even more restorative.
+The tai chi and qigong releases tension in both mind and body enabling people to focus more easily and more clearly during the journaling and creative process.

-Jocelyn has organised and taught several tai chi, qigong and restorative journaling workshops and retreats, in person and also online, from 2017 to 2023, including an international retreat in Vanuatu in May 2023.
+Jocelyn has organised and taught several tai chi, qigong, journaling and mindfulness-based art workshops and retreats, in person and also online, from 2017 to 2024, including an international retreat in Vanuatu in May 2023.

 She was the tour organiser/leader for two other tai chi overseas trips from New Zealand – to Vietnam (in 2012) and China (in 2015).
 This included arranging tai chi training at the sacred Wudangshan (Wudang Mountain in China), which is the tūrangawaewae of tai chi chuan.
 (Tūrangawaewae is a Te Reo Māori word meaning spiritual home or a place to stand where you feel especially connected).